427 Elliott Hall

 SBA Career Services

 The SBA Career Services team is focused on business students.
 The team provides engagement opportunities with employers throughout the academic year.
 They also assist students seeking noncredit paid work experience related to their major that will enhance their classroom learning, increase their motivation to graduate, augment their career knowledge, and improve their job seeking skills and employability.
 Opportunities are available for career related jobs, internships (corporate and grant-funded), and cooperative education.
 Students in the School of Business Administration who want to combine relevant work experience with their education are encouraged to participate in such programs and meet with staff.
 Students are coached and empowered to find jobs in business, non-profit or governmental organizations similar to those held by recent Oakland University graduates.
-All students are encouraged to explore these programs and other job/career-related information using Handshake and by contacting the SBA Career Services O2ffice at 232 Elliott Hall, 248-370-4192.
+All students are encouraged to explore these programs and other job/career-related information using Handshake and by contacting the SBA Career Services Office at 232 Elliott Hall, 248-370-4192.
 Students can self-select individualized appointments with a Career Consultant as needed in Handshake or by calling the office.

 First-time visitors to Career Services are encouraged to contact the central office at 154 North Foundation Hall, 248-370-3250.
-The Career Studio in the central office also welcomes any students of the university to come in without appointment for peer-level assistance.
+The Career Studio in the central office also welcomes any students of the University to come in without appointment for peer-level assistance.
 Please visit the website for information on the central office, including the Career Studio schedule, signature events and more.

 Requirements for Business Administration Majors